froala/wysiwyg-rails/README.md

 //= require langs/ro.js
 ```

-Then restart your webserver if it was previously running.
+Then restart your web server if it was previously running.

 Congrats all is done!